Career Services

 » International Student Forms

-If you are an International Student with questions regarding work authorization, on-campus work, or document-related questions, please visit the site for the Office of International Programs or email international@ltu.edu.
+If you are an International Student with questions regarding work authorization, visa status regulations, or document-related questions, please visit the site for the Office of International Programs or email international@ltu.edu.

 » Frequently Asked Questions